AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/clients/gs-client-authorization-clients.md

 Authorization code clients are used with customer web applications that use OCS as their backend.
 They provide a secure means of authenticating users of the website to view assets.
 For more information about authorization code clients, see [Authorization code clients](xref:ccClients#authorization-code-client).

-To create an authorization code client, follow these steps:
+To create an authorization code client:

 1. In the left pane, select **Security > Clients**.